jacklatrobe/SupervisorMCP/test-script.md

 ## Prerequisites
 - MCP server is running and accessible
-- Agent has MCP client capabilities
+- Agent has MCP supervisor capabilities available
-- OpenAI API key is properly configured

 ## Test Suite